byapparov/usegs/README.md

 You can also refresh data for all of your acceptance tests if you maintain `.acceptance.yml` file.

-This file contains simple structure that references Google Sheets:
+This file contains a simple structure that references Google Sheets and instructs how to save them locally:

 ```yaml
 # .acceptance.yml file in working directory of the project or package